stfalcon-studio/SocialAuthHelper/README.md

 ## Usage

-If you don't use fabric plugin for Android studio, put into gradle:
+If you don't use fabric plugin for Android studio, put it into gradle:
 ```gradle
 repositories {
     maven { url 'https://maven.fabric.io/public' }